 The car’s registration number if you have it to hand.
 If not, the car make and model is fine.
 We’ll also need the car’s age and any modifications you’ve made

 Details of your no-claims discount will help lower the price you are quoted.
-Use our no-claims discount tool to find out how many years’ no-claims discount your insurer will honour
+Use a no-claims discount tool to find out how many years’ no-claims discount your insurer will honour

 Social, commuting or business, and how many miles you think you’ll do a year.
 You’ll also need to say where you’ll keep the car at night for security